The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Introduction

 \end{enumerate} In the second part, we focus on ResNets with two-layer perceptron (2LP) blocks, which are not covered by the assumptions of the first part.
-We obtain a detailed description of their behavior, including the dependencies in $D$: \begin{enumerate}[resume] \item We first study the limit Mean ODE with residual scale $\Theta\Big(\frac{\alpha \sqrt{D}}{\sqrt{LM}}\Big)$ (representing the product of the branch multiplier with the initialization scale of the block's output layer).
-We prove in Theorem~\ref{thm:phase-diagram-D} that the critical scale for \emph{complete} feature learning is $\alpha=\Theta(1)$.
-Larger scales yield the lazy-ODE regime, while smaller scales yield a \emph{semi-complete} regime, which exhibits limited feature diversity\footnote{By ``feature diversity'', we mean that the distribution of hidden units has a large entropy.
-This is different from the notion of feature diversity considered in~\cite{yang2023tensor} where it relates to the H\"older exponent of the forward pass.} throughout training.
-This classification extends CompleteP~\citep{dey2025don}, known for $M=\Theta(D)$, to more general architecture shapes. \item In Theorem~\ref{claim:D-dependence}, our most technical result, we prove that when $\alpha=O(1)$, the difference between the ResNet and its $L\to \infty$ limit is of order
+We obtain a detailed description of their behavior, including the dependencies in $D$: \begin{enumerate}[resume] \item First, we study the phase diagram of this architecture as a function of the residual scale, namely the product of the branch multiplier with the initialization scale of the block's output layer.
+We identify the residual scale $O\big(\frac{\sqrt{D}}{LM}\big)$ as necessary and sufficient for having maximal local feature updates (MLU), see the phase diagram in Figure~\ref{fig:sigmav-phase-diagram}.
+This classification of scalings extends CompleteP~\citep{dey2025don}, known for $M=\Theta(D)$, to general architecture shapes $(L,M,D)$ with non-proportional scalings. \item In Theorem~\ref{claim:D-dependence}, our most technical result, we prove that with a residual scale $O\big(\frac{\sqrt{D}}{LM}\big)$ and if $D=O(M)$, the difference between the ResNet (with 2LP blocks and gradient clipping) and its $L\to \infty$ limit is, with high probability, bounded by

-This confirms the validity of the limit in practical regimes where $M\approx D$ and $ML\gg D$.
-Our findings in this setting are summarized in the phase diagram of Figure~\ref{fig:sigmav-phase-diagram}. \end{enumerate}
+This confirms the validity of the limit in practical regimes where $M\approx D$ and $ML\gg D$. \end{enumerate}

 We also verify experimentally\footnote{The code to reproduce the numerical experiments is available at: \url{https://github.com/lchizat/2025-hidden-width-deep-resnet/}} in basic settings that all our predicted rates and phase diagrams are tight in their dependency in $L,M$ and $D$ and the residual scale.